fevid/wireguard-dpi-circumvention-converter/README.md

 ## Overview

-This project is a fork of [ProtonVPN-Converter](https://github.com/protontestguide/ProtonVPN-Converter), customized to convert WireGuard configuration files into formats that incorporate junk packet generation to evade Deep Packet Inspection (DPI) in highly restricted internet environments, such as China, Russia, and Iran.
+This project is a fork of [ProtonVPN-Converter](https://github.com/protontestguide/ProtonVPN-Converter), customized UI for converting WireGuard configuration files into formats that incorporate junk packet generation to evade Deep Packet Inspection (DPI) in highly restricted internet environments, such as China, Russia, and Iran.
 It generates configurations for Clash, AmneziaWG (AWG), and Karing, enhancing VPN traffic obfuscation to bypass censorship and surveillance.

 ## Features